COPD: stands for chronic obstructive pulmonary disease, encompassing chronic bronchitis and emphysema

 HDU Criteria

-MCQ answer: NIV for T2RF
+MCQ answer: worsening T2RF

 Off oxygen for 24hrs (i.e. overnight)